-Simon Schama’s new book is by no means a history of the Jews, despite its roughly chronological structure and distinct geographical frames.
+The present book is by no means a history of the Jews, despite its roughly chronological structure and distinct geographical frames.
 It is, as its title proclaims, a story, for which mere words barely suffice.
 What Schama has written demonstrates yet again his prodigious ability to write with fluency and panache, and to structure his work in surprising ways.
 It begins not with Abraham or Moses, or the parting of the Red Sea, but rather with a small group of Jewish mercenaries clustered, far from friends and relatives, on an island near the first cataract of the Nile in the service of the Persians.
+This means that he starts with the Jews back in Egypt long after Moses led them out.
+The time is the early fifth century BC.
+The documents that these Jews left behind on their island, which was called Elephantine (for reasons that are still obscure), constitute the first hard evidence for the daily life of Jews in antiquity.
+Although Talmudists may be pleased to find that they were writing in Aramaic, this was nothing more than the official language of communication in the Persian empire.

 This article is available to subscribers only.